 The Reserve Bank of New Zealand issued BNZ Life Insurance Limited with a full licence under the Insurance (Prudential Supervision) Act 2010 on 18 April 2013.
-The full licensing process required BNZ Life Insurance Limited to separate non life business from life business and operate the life business from a statutory fund.
-Effective 1 October 2011, BNZ Life Insurance Limited transferred its non life business to a new service company, BNZ Insurance Services Limited, a wholly owned subsidiary of National Wealth Management New Zealand Holdings Limited.
-As a consequence of being a licensed insurer, BNZ Life Insurance Limited is deemed to be a financial markets conduct reporting entity under Part 7 of the Financial Markets Conduct Act 2013.
+BNZ Life Insurance Limited is deemed to be a financial markets conduct reporting entity under Part 7 of the Financial Markets Conduct Act 2013.